nim-lang/Nim/doc/contributing.rst

 - Raising exceptions of a new type, compared to what's currently being raised.

-- Adding overloads or generic `proc`:s when an unconstrained generic implementation exists already: This may cause code to behave differently depending only on which modules are imported - common examples include `==` and `hash`.
+- Adding unconstrained or poorly constrained generic procs or macros ("hash now works for all `ref T`"): This may cause code to behave differently depending only on which modules are imported - common examples include `==` and `hash`.

 - Changing behavior of existing functions like: